0151 353 3500 | hello@barbour-abi.com

 Rate limiting

-In the future the APIs will be throttled to ensure fair use and the wider user experience is not affected.
-When this is implemented excessive programmatic API calls will result in a 429 Too Many Requests status code.
+In the future v4 will be released that includes throttling to ensure fair use and the wider user experience is not affected.
+When this is implemented excessive programatic API calls will result in a 429 Too Many Requests status code.

 Entry point